algorandfoundation/docs/docs/get-details/dapps/smart-contracts/debugging.md

 Using the [Dryrun](../../../../rest-apis/algod/v2/#post-v2tealdryrun) REST endpoint to debug programs can be very helpful for debugging or even running unit tests.

 The payload for [creating a dryrun request](#creating-a-dryrun-dump-file) has the same contents as the dryrun dump file.
-After Sending the Dryrun Request object to the server the response will contain evaluation results for all the transactions that invoked smart contracts including a Stack Trace, cost, logs (if successful) and errors encountered.
+After Sending the Dryrun Request object to the server the response will contain evaluation results for all the transactions that invoked smart contracts including a Stack Trace, cost (as budget-*), logs (if successful) and errors encountered.

 === "Python"